afollestad/material-dialogs/README.md

 The core module is the fundamental module that you need in order to use this library.
 The others are extensions to core.

-Please note that since Material Dialogs v2, this library only supports Kotlin.
+Please note that since Material Dialogs 2.x.x, this library only supports Kotlin.
 The latest Java version is `0.9.6.0` and can be found [here](README_OLD.md).
+Note that 0.9.6.0 is unsupported, bugs & improvements will not be made to that version.

 ## Core